luquelab/GoldSim/results/Paper_Viralization/Viralization_Paper.md

 ### Knowledge gap

 Unlike commonly called hard sciences, there is a lack of objective metrics in biology.
 The very concept of species, for instance, was already questioned by Darwin in The Origin of Species [@9934839413602122].
 However, there have been several models that are based on objective classifications.
-The best known is example is probably the Daisyworld [@https://doi.org/10.1111/j.1600-0889.1983.tb00031.x].
+The best known is example is probably the Daisyworld model [@https://doi.org/10.1111/j.1600-0889.1983.tb00031.x].
 However, the Daysiworld model is based on a fictitious world.
 More recently, and specifically to viruses, other models have been proposed such as the Kill-the-Winner/Piggyback-the-Winner dynamics [@Knowles2016].
 This model  in particular draws an objective measurable dichotomy between lytic and temperate behaviors of bacteriophages.

 ### How to fill the knowledge gap

-Here, we propose viralized-microbialized dicthomy: an objective, scale-free and binary metric to classify ecosystems.
+Here, we propose viral-microbial dicothomy: an objective, scale-free and binary metric to classify ecosystems.
-In our classification, viralized ecosystems are characterized by the dominance of bacteriophages with lytic activity and a catabolic metabolism, whereas in microbialized systems, phages are temperate, microbes are thus dominant, and there is an anaerobic metabolism.
+In our classification, viralized ecosystems are characterized by the dominance of bacteriophages with lytic activity and a catabolic metabolism, whereas in microbialized systems, phages are temperate, microbes are thus dominant, and there is an anabolic metabolism.
 Whether an ecosystem belongs to one category or the other can be determined by sampling the ecosystem and determining the Virus to Microbe Ratio (VMR), for instance.

 ## Methods